inet-framework/inet/tutorials/fingerprint/doc/newevents_nid.rst

 ..
 Using an Alternative Fingerprint Calculator

 When a change introduces new events to the simulation and breaks fingerprints, one option is to use an alternative fingerprint calculator instead of the default one.
-INET's fingerprint calculator (:cpp:`inet::FingerprintCalculator`) extends the default calculator, and adds new ingredients that can be used alongside the default ones.
+INET's fingerprint calculator (:cpp:`inet::FingerprintCalculator`) extends the default calculator and adds new ingredients that can be used alongside the default ones.
 This calculator can be used to take into account only the communication between the network nodes when calculating fingerprints.
-Thus protocol implementation details and events inside network nodes don't affect the fingerprints, only the data of the packets sent between network nodes.
+Thus, protocol implementation details and events inside network nodes don't affect the fingerprints, only the data of the packets sent between network nodes.

 The fingerprint calculator has four new ingredients available: